Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ### Using vscode extension RestClient

-You can use the Visual Studio Code extension [`REST Client`](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to execute the requests in the .http files.
+You can use the Visual Studio Code extension [`REST Client`](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to execute the requests in the .http file.
-They require parameters from a .env file on the same folder.
+It takes parameters from a .env file on the same folder.
 You can create it based on the sample files `azure.env.example` and `local.env.example`.

 ### Using curl